christophenoel/geozarr-spec/README.md

 # GeoZarr-spec 0.1

 This document aims to provides a geospatial extension to the Zarr specification (v2).
-Zarr specify a protocol and format used for storing Zarr arrays, while the extension defines **conventions** and recommendations for storing any **multidimensional georeferenced grid** of values (including rasters).
+Zarr specifies a protocol and format used for storing Zarr arrays, while the present extension defines **conventions** and recommendations for storing **multidimensional georeferenced grid** of geospatial observations (including rasters).

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.